 These trips take you out into the ocean and anchor near accessible coral reef locations.
 This is the best snorkeling you can do in Key Largo.
 We saw a large variety of fish on our trip including barracuda and lobster.

 11. Get in Touch with the Local Art

 There are many amazing things to do in Key Largo for nature lovers, but the lovely island also welcomes art enthusiasts who want to get in touch with the local art.

 Located in the Kona Kai Resort, the Gallery of Kona Kai is a special place that offers visitors the chance to admire interesting creations signed by local artists, as well as sleep among them.
 So, if sleeping surrounded by art is your dream, now it can come true!

-The resort and the gallery are owned by Veronica and Joe Harris who are extremely passionate about art so, not only does their collection include local creations, but also beautiful works of art signed by renowned artists around the world.
+The resort and the gallery are owned by Veronica and Joe Harris who are extremely passionate about art, not only does their collection include local creations, but also beautiful works of art signed by renowned artists around the world.

-Whether you are traveling with your friends or exploring the Florida Keys with your family, spending a day at Harry Harris park and beach is always a great idea.
+Whether you are traveling with your friends or exploring the Florida Keys with your family, spending a day at Harry Harris Park and the beach is always a great idea.

 The great little park is perfect for a leisurely picnic and it has a fantastic view.
 In addition, adventurous travelers can not only swim in the calm waters of the ocean but also snorkel and explore the underwater beauty.